top of page

 Krouna Writing Workshop

-Six days of group workshops, craft talks, and free time to write and think, in a stunning setting of cliffs and mountains with instructor Henriette Lazaridis.
+Five days of group workshops, craft talks, and free time to write and think, in a stunning setting of cliffs and mountains with instructors Henriette Lazaridis and Anjali Mitter Duva and Guest Instructor Cathy Elcik.

-This workshop best suits students with a novel draft either completed or partially under way.
+This workshop best suits students with a novel or memoir draft either completed or partially under way.

-Students will submit up to 50 pages of a prose manuscript, or two short stories, or 50 pages of memori/creative non-fiction .
-Instructors and fellow students will read the work and make notes and be ready to comment constructively during workshop.
-Students will each receive one full session focused on their work over the course of the six days, as well as craft talks and opportunities to discuss writing issues with the instructor and students throughout the week.
-Workshop size limited to 5.
+You'll submit up to 50 pages of a prose manuscript, or two short stories, or 50 pages of memoir/creative non-fiction.
+Henriette and your fellow students will read the work and make notes and be ready to comment constructively during workshop.
+You'll each receive one full session focused on your work over the course of the six days, as well as craft talks and opportunities to discuss writing issues throughout the week.
+Three workshop groups, each capped at 5 students per instructor.

 37760843_1000602146784734_45806470628733